sergiodxa/remix-utils/README.md

 There are two main ways to use the `cors` function.

 1. Use it on each loader/action where you want to enable it.
-2. Use it globally on entry.server handleDataRequest export.
+2. Use it globally on entry.server handleRequest and handleDataRequest export.

 If you want to use it on every loader/action, you can do it like this: